justinlietz93/RepoParser-Windows-Linux/ARCHITECTURE.md

 # Repository Crawler Architecture

 ## Project Overview
 A Python-based tool for analyzing local repositories, featuring a Streamlit web interface for interactive exploration and token analysis.
+Designed to be cross-platform compatible (Windows, Linux, macOS).

 ## Current Status (Updated 2025-01-05)